cetic/fadi/doc/USERMANAGEMENT.md

 kubectl port-forward service/fadi-phpldapadmin 8080:80
 ```

-Now, tape `loaclhost:8080` in your browser to access the main page of phpLDAPadmin where you can connect to your LDAP server and manage it.
+Now, type `loaclhost:8080` in your browser to access the main page of phpLDAPadmin where you can connect to your LDAP server and manage it.

 <img src="images/installation/phpldapadmin.gif" alt="phpdapadmin" />